posted November 10, 2016

 The Memorial lists the names of more than 9,500 men and women, the majority of whom were college-age citizens, and also pays tribute to the more than 46,000 members of the military who have been wounded in action in Afghanistan and Iraq.
 The Heroes Memorial continues to draw visitors from throughout the United States who are moved and inspired by the tribute that the University has made to these fallen heroes.

-Founded in 1927, Pitt-Johnstown is located in the Laurel Highlands of Western Pennsylvania and is the first and largest regional campus of the University of Pittsburgh.
-The University is the regional leader, educating for the Real World.
-The distinctive combination of our people, programs, and place results in exceptional performance in preparing students for career and professional success.
+The University of Pittsburgh at Johnstown, located in the Laurel Highlands of Western Pennsylvania, was founded in 1972 and is the first and largest regional campus of the University of Pittsburgh.
 Pitt-Johnstown is recognized by the Princeton Review as a “Best in the Northeast” college, by G.I.
-Jobs as a “Military Friendly School,” by AC Online as one of the “Highest ROI Colleges in Pennsylvania,” and by Pennsylvania Business Central as a "Top 100 Organization.”
+Jobs as a “Military Friendly School,” and by Pennsylvania Business Central as a "Top 100 Organization.”
 Additionally, Pitt-Johnstown has been presented with The Seven Seals Award by the US Department of Defense’s office of Employer Support of the Guard and Reserve (ESGR).
+Pitt-Johnstown is the regional leader, educating for success in the Real World.
+The distinctive combination of our people, programs, and place results in exceptional performance in preparing students for career and professional success.

 About Military Friendly® Schools